bryanlancy/Carputer/fleet-cc-server/README.md

 - `SUPABASE_SERVICE_ROLE_KEY` = same as `JWT_SECRET` (gives full admin access)
 - `SUPABASE_ANON_KEY` = same as `JWT_SECRET` (for client-side access)

-The `setup.sh` script will automatically create these files from the examples and generate secure secrets.
+The `carputer.sh` script will automatically create these files from the examples and generate secure secrets.

 ## Documentation